 - is managed well;

 - supports the development of all e.g. pupils, staff, parents, governors and other stakeholders;

 - so that the quality of education is of the highest standard.

-Please go to 'Governor Profiles' to learn more about our Governors!
+Please click on the link below 'Governor Profiles' to learn more about our school Governors!